Overall Experience - 8

 Summary : An abundance of pizza options are served at this small town bar.
 The Spicy Thai pie was a surprising standout.

-Earlier this year, I made my first ever trip to Idaho.
+Last year, I made my first ever trip to Idaho.
 While many travelers to the state spend their winters visiting in Sun Valley, my destination was a work conference in Sandpoint.

 Sandpoint is a small town (population: 8,000) in northern Idaho, about one hour from the Canadian border.
 The closest major airport is 90 minutes away in Spokane, Washington.
 In other words, this isn’t a place you might pass through by chance.